sardana-org/sardana/doc/source/sep/SEP15.md

 - The Travis continuous integration services will be enabled for this repo.

-- Moving the third party controllers and macros repositories from SourceForge to GitHub would be appreciated, but SEP15 does not make it mandatory.
+- The third party controllers and macros repositories will stay in SourceForge until further notice.

 ### New contribution policy